Percolation and isoperimetry on roughly transitive graphs: Introduction

 More precisely, if $G$ is a transitive graph of polynomial growth, then $G$ is quasi-isometric to a Cayley graph of a nilpotent group (see \cite{trofimov}, \cite{losert}, Theorem~4 of \cite{Sabidussi64} or \cite[Theorem 2]{note_authomorphisms}).
 This yields two different proofs of Corollary~\ref{thm:p_c<1}.
 Let $G$ be the Cayley graph of a nilpotent group with super-linear growth.
 Then \begin{enumerate} [\quad a)] \item We can use Theorem~7.19 of \cite{LP11} to conclude that there exists a subset of $G$ which is quasi-isometric to $\mathbb{Z}^2$, therefore $p_c(G) < 1$ as desired.
 This argument has the advantage that it allows for duality arguments that can work even for dependent percolation. \item Alternatively, we observe that $G$ is finitely presented (see Exercise~4.3 of \cite{pete_book}) and use Theorem~9 of \cite{zbMATH01224777} to conclude that the number of cut-sets of size $n$ separating a fixed vertex from infinity is at most $c^n$.
 Then a simple Peierls-type argument can show that $p_c < 1$.
 The added benefit of this approach is that it gives an exponential bound on the probability \eqref{e:decay_second} for Bernoulli percolation on transitive graphs. \end{enumerate}

-\begin{Remark} In light of the above, let us emphasize some advantages of our approach. \begin{enumerate} [\quad a)] \item For the case of transitive graphs, our proof does not make use of Gromov's Theorem on groups of polynomial growth. \item To the best of our knowledge, the bound in \eqref{e:decay_second} does not seem to follow from the above arguments in the case of dependent percolation on transitive graphs. \item Uniqueness of the infinite cluster obtained in Theorem~\ref{thm:p_c<1_dependent} does not depend on the translation invariance of the law $\mathbb{P}$ as is the case with the argument in \cite{BK89}. \item Note that being roughly isometric to each other defines an equivalence relation over the set of graphs.
+\begin{Remark} In light of the above, let us emphasize some advantages of our approach. \begin{enumerate} [\quad a)] \item For the case of transitive graphs, our proof does not make use of Gromov's Theorem on groups of polynomial growth.
+Although the proof of his original result has been considerably simplified by other authors (cf.\ e.g.\ \cite{kleiner} and \cite{shalom-tao}), Gromov's theorem is quite involved and apparently far from the field of probability. \item To the best of our knowledge, the bound in \eqref{e:decay_second} does not seem to follow from the above arguments in the case of dependent percolation on transitive graphs. \item Uniqueness of the infinite cluster obtained in Theorem~\ref{thm:p_c<1_dependent} does not depend on the translation invariance of the law $\mathbb{P}$ as is the case with the argument in \cite{BK89}. \item Note that being roughly isometric to each other defines an equivalence relation over the class of graphs.
 However, it is important to notice that the distortion constant $\uc{c:rough_trans}$ worsens as we compose rough isometries.
-Therefore, for a given roughly transitive graph there is not necessarily an analogue of the group of isomorphisms that is fundamental in the case of transitive graphs. \item We strongly believe that the techniques we develop here could be easily extended in order to work for weaker notions of transitivity, for example by weakening the notion of rough isometries.
+Therefore, for a given roughly transitive graph there is a priori no analogue of the group of isomorphisms that is fundamental in the case of transitive graphs. \item We strongly believe that the techniques we develop here could be easily extended in order to work for weaker notions of transitivity, for example by weakening the notion of rough isometries.
 We however kept the current presentation in order to avoid an overly complicated exposition. \end{enumerate} \end{Remark}

-We thank Yuval Peres, G\'abor Pete, Russel Lyons and Itai Benjamini for bringing some of the above results to our attention.